 After the game or show, head into the Arena District to savor homemade American comfort food at Moran’s Bar & Grille, upscale modern Mexican food at Nada, or Brazilian steak at Rodizio Grill.

 Battelle Darby Creek Metro Park

 Searching for more family-friendly outdoor activities around Columbus?
 Pack up the kids and head west of downtown to Battelle Darby Creek Metro Park.
-Spanning more than 7,000 acres of parkland, the largest public park in the MetroParks is one of the top Columbus points of interest for nature lovers.
+Spanning more than 7,000 acres of parkland, the largest public park in the MetroParks is one of the most popular day trips from Columbus, OH, and one of the area’s top points of interest for nature lovers.

 Battelle Darby Creek Metro Park encompasses a variety of ecosystems, from lush forests to prairie meadows to wetlands.
 Most famous, however, is the park’s herd of 10 American bison.

 To see the park’s famed bison, lace up your shoes for a walk on the Darby Creek Greenway Trail.
 One of the most popular hiking trails at Battelle Darby Creek Metro Park, the trail stretches 5 miles of flat terrain, cutting into the park’s two bison pastures.